-Since both UK and European competition law can be relied upon by competing companies (or third party individuals) affected by an anti-competitive agreement, it is likely some will be monitoring activities of others, ready to raise competition law objections in order to protect their own commercial interests or gain financial recompense.
-As such a company relying on the TTBE, or any other exemption, should carefully monitor their market position and behaviour to make sure that they remain within the terms of the exemption.
+Since both UK and European competition law can be relied upon by competing companies (or third party individuals) affected by an anti-competitive agreement, it is likely some will be monitoring the activities of others, ready to raise competition law objections in order to protect their own commercial interests or gain financial recompense.
+As such a company relying on the TTBER, or any other exemption, should carefully monitor their market position and behaviour to make sure that they remain within the terms of the exemption.
 For example, the TTBER can cease to apply if there is a material change in circumstances or a material change to the agreement, and it can also be withdrawn in limited circumstances.

-Multi-party agreements are also excluded from the scope of the TTBE.
-Consequently the TTBE will not generally apply to 'patent pool' arrangements (unless the pool is between two undertakings) but the accompanying guidelines set out guidance on when such arrangements would be acceptable.
+Multi-party agreements are excluded from the scope of the TTBER.
+Consequently the TTBER will not apply to 'patent pool' arrangements (unless the pool is between two undertakings) but the accompanying guidelines set out guidance on when such arrangements would be acceptable.

 Market share thresholds

-Once it has been established that the subject matter of the agreement is covered by the TTBE the next test is whether the parties to the agreement fall within specified market share thresholds.
+Once it has been established that the subject matter of the agreement is covered by the TTBER, the next test is whether the parties to the agreement fall within specified market share thresholds.

-The TTBE distinguishes agreements between competitors and those made between non-competitors.
+The TTBER distinguishes agreements between competitors and those made between non-competitors.
 The reason for this is that, all other things being equal, the potential anti-competitive effects of an agreement between competitors are greater than for one made between non-competitors.